EstuardoR/TotitoGame/README.md

-## Estado del Proyecto

-Actualmente, el proyecto está en fase de desarrollo.
+The project is currently in the development phase.

-- [x] Tablero interactivo
+- [x] Interactive Board
-- [X] Lógica de juego completa
+- [X] Complete Game Logic
-- [ ] Gestión de turnos entre jugadores
+- [ ] Player Turn Management
-- [ ] Determinación de ganador
+- [ ] Winner Determination
-- [ ] Mejoras en la interfaz de usuario
+- [ ]  User Interface Improvements

-## Instalación
+## Installation

-Para probar el juego en tu máquina local, sigue estos pasos:

-1. Clona este repositorio
-2. Instala las dependencias: `npm install`
-3. Inicia la aplicación: `npm start`
+To test the game on your local machine, follow these steps:

+1. Clone this repository.
+2. Install the dependencies: npm install
+3. Start the application: npm start